robertbenson/docker_openai_custom_weather_demo/README.md

 Make sure to carry an umbrella in Paris and Dublin!
 ```
 ## Language
-Prompt ran asking for output to be in Japanese
+Prompt asking for output to be in Japanese

 ```console
 Enter prompt: what's the weather like in singapore, % chance of rain,